 Take a moment to appreciate the answers you gave that were on point — where your thought process was organized, you were articulate, and you conveyed your response clearly.
 Give yourself a pat on the back!
 But then move on – there’s no need to be redundant or circle back to these responses.

-Most of the content of your Reflection should come from what you identified in the first two tips on this list.
+Most of the content of your PIR should come from what you identified in the first two tips on this list.
 Focus on the points that relate to what you most want HBS to learn and remember about you.

-Because you don’t want your Post-Interview Reflection to be only about clarifications and adding things you forgot to mention in your interview, make sure to also weave in and close with a reference to something in the interview you feel you aced – but do so in a way that is additive or enhances meaning, rather than being redundant.
+Because you don’t want your PIR to be only about clarifications and adding things you forgot to mention in your interview, make sure to also weave in and close with a reference to something in the interview you feel you aced – but do so in a way that is additive or enhances meaning, rather than being redundant.

 Also, don’t shy away from reflecting on the interaction itself.
 Think about what you learned during or from the interview experience.
 For example, did the interviewer question you on a topic from a perspective you hadn’t considered before?
 Did you gain insight from being thoughtfully challenged on an answer?
 Showing that you are always learning and thinking – always open to reevaluating experiences and ideas – can only help your case.

-5. In terms of tone, think of your Reflection as a one-on-one conversation with another person, or as HBS advises, “Think of it… as an email you might write to a colleague or supervisor after a meeting.”
+5. In terms of tone, think of your PIR as a one-on-one conversation with another person.

-While the email metaphor connotes dialogue and conversation, it does not imply – or permit – a lack of professionalism.
-Write your Reflection as you would a business email: you can use the first (“I”) and second (“you”) person in your writing.
+As HBS advises, “Think of it… as an email you might write to a colleague or supervisor after a meeting.”
+While this email metaphor connotes dialogue and conversation, it does not imply – or permit – a lack of professionalism.
+Write your PIR as you would a business email: you can use the first (“I”) and second (“you”) person.
 Keep it cordial, and be sure that it is well written, grammatically correct, and professional.

 Don’t repeat any information that was conveyed in your application.
 The HBS adcom already has that on file and has reviewed it.
 And don’t repeat what you said in the interview.
 They’ve heard that information already, too.

+Be sure to express your thanks for your interviewer’s time and the school’s continued consideration.
 Your social IQ is on display.
-They’ve invested time in reviewing and considering your application and in meeting with you.
-Say, “Thank you.”
+They’ve invested time into reviewing your application and meeting with you.
+Make sure to say, “Thank you.”

-Make your Reflection meaningful!
+Make Your Reflection Meaningful

 Related Resources: